-Recall that estrogen fluctuates on a monthly basis with the menstrual cycle.
-However, low estrogen in women is also naturally caused by childbirth and breastfeeding.
+Recall that estrogen fluctuates on a monthly basis within the menstrual cycle.
+However, low estrogen in women naturally occurs during childbirth and breastfeeding.

-When a woman is pregnant, the placenta produces the majority of estrogen - estriol - starting around the ninth week of pregnancy until full term.
-After delivery of the placenta during childbirth, estrogen levels drastically decrease within the following 24 to 48 hours.
+When a woman is pregnant, the placenta produces the majority of estrogen - estriol – starting around the ninth week of pregnancy until full term.
+After delivery of the placenta, estrogen levels drastically decrease within the following 24 to 48 hours.

 In over half of women, these levels are so low that they resemble those of menopausal women.
 Depending on the woman, estrogen levels may remain low for several months after childbirth, especially if breastfeeding.

-Breastfeeding poses a time in a woman's life in which her estrogen levels will naturally be low due to the causal relationship between prolactin levels and the absence of ovarian activity.
-Blood levels of prolactin will remain high for those women who breastfeed after delivery; in this way, suppressed estrogen levels acts as a form of birth control to help space out pregnancies.
+Breastfeeding poses a time when estrogen levels are usually low due to the causal relationship between prolactin levels and the absence of ovarian activity.
+Blood levels of prolactin will remain high, and in this way, suppressed estrogen levels can act as a form of birth control for many women.

-During these times, low estrogen symptoms may ensue since the hormone is in charge of endocrine and reproductive system health.
-These symptoms include migraines, irritability, decreased libido, and more.
+During these times, low estrogen symptoms may ensue because endocrine and reproductive system health is affected.
+Symptoms include migraines, irritability, decreased libido, and more.

 During Perimenopause and After Menopause (40s on up)

-As a woman's body expends her eggs through continuous menstruation cycles, the total number decreases over time and leads to a corresponding decline in the secretion of estrogen.
-This continues until menstruation ceases, and menopause begins.
+As eggs are expended throughout the years, there is a corresponding decline in the secretion of estrogen.
+This continues until menstruation ceases, and postmenopause begins.

-This decline in estrogen levels is predominantly what causes the host of symptoms that women experience during this time, including night sweats, vaginal dryness, mental fogginess, hot flashes, and more.
+This decline in estrogen levels is predominantly what causes the host of symptoms women experience, including night sweats, vaginal dryness, mental fogginess, hot flashes, and more.